-And in CT scan, includes examining or looking for.. tumor, bone fracture, internal bleeding, cancer development, and response to treatment.
+And CT scan, includes examining or looking for.. tumor, bone fracture, internal bleeding, cancer development, and response to treatment.
 MRI scanners are very noisy and a technician may offer a person earplugs or headphones to help dull the noise.
 CT machine is relatively quiet.

 MRI scans do not use radiation.
 They do however use strong magnetic fields.
-People must let their technicians know if they have any form of the medical implant, such as a pacemaker, insulin pump, or cochlear implant.
+People must let their technicians know if they have any form of medical implant, such as a pacemaker, insulin pump, or cochlear implant.

 CT SCANS person receives a very small dose of radiation, but it is not harmful.
 CT scans use ionizing radiation which has the potential to affect biological tissues.
 For both CT scans and MRI scans a Doctor may recommend using contrast dye to make the image clearer.

 CT scan is generally good for larger areas, while an MRI scan produces a better overall image of the tissue under examination.
 Both have risk but relatively safe procedures.
 Both scans usually require the person to lie down on a bed that then moves into the scanner.
 They will need to remain very still during the scan so that the machines can take clearer images.